 To have a shared entry just one member should make the payment and upload content, including entering a suitable name for the group.
 At the bottom of the participation content form click on 'Shared entry'.
 This will open up a list of members' names.
 Select the names of other members sharing the entry and click on the green plus sign to add them to the participation list.
 Once you have done this their names will appear in the entry on the Open Studio pages of the website.
 Each artist involved will be shown as participating in Open Studios on their individual artist web pages.
 They will also appear in the index of artists taking part in the printed guide.
 Their names will not be shown in the entry in the guide, however, unless they are included as part of the participation text.

 Once you have paid to participate in Open Studios, log into your account and click on 'July Open Studios entries’ on your account page.
 You will see a link to the coming year's Open Studios where you can upload text and an image for the guide.
 The deadline for completing all content is normally mid February but for 2021 has been extended until 28 March.

 - Your name.
 (If you are sharing the entry with another member(s) enter whatever name you have decided to use for the group in the last name box)

-- Email/telephone and website details (your registered email address will be used in the guide if you do not provide an alternative)
+- Email/telephone and website details (your COS account email address will be used if you do not provide an alternative)

 - Participation text: a maximum of 150 characters, including spaces, to describe your work.
 Please type directly into the box.
 Do not cut and paste your text.

-- COS event image: the image that will appear with your entry in the guide and on the website.
+- COS event image: the image that will appear with your entry.
 Avoid images that are very tall or wide: square formats make the best use of the space available.
 The image should be at least 300 pixels wide and high.
 See 'How do I upload images to my page' for help with uploading images to the site from your computer.